 The causes of redistribution

-In the past 35 years, the underlying conditions have changed fundamentally and therefore – in a somewhat creeping manner – ever greater redistribution is also taking place within the share of savings.
-This means that the income from my capital, which actually belongs to me, is partly redistributed to others.
-And my cake for old age is not growing as originally intended, but remains smaller than it should be.
+In the past 37 years, the underlying conditions have changed fundamentally and therefore – in a somewhat creeping manner – ever greater redistribution is also taking place, including within the savings share of occupational retirement provision.
+This means that the income from my saved capital, which actually belongs to me, is partly redistributed to others.
+And my capital for old age is not growing as originally intended but remains smaller than it should be.
 What are the causes of this redistribution?

-The population in Switzerland is aging, while at the same time having significantly fewer children.
+- The population in Switzerland is aging, while at the same time significantly fewer children are being born.
 As a result, the ratio between those in employment and those claiming a pension is changing.
-According to the Federal Statistical Office, there were 28 pensioners for every 100 people in work in 1991; this number had already reached 35 pensioners by 2019.
+According to the Federal Statistical Office, in 1991 there were 28 pensioners for every 100 people in work, but this number had already reached 35 pensioners by 2019.
 The Federal Office forecasts that there could be as many as 50 pensioners per 100 people in work by 2040.

 This all creates a funding gap for the pension funds.
-In order to keep their unrealistic promises of payouts to pensioners – which are based on old assumptions – they have to shift, or even redistribute, some of the investment income from those in work to pensioners.
-In addition, the joint foundations are forced to reduce the conversion rate on non-mandatory retirement assets.
+In order to be able to pay out the promised pensions, the pension funds have to shift, or redistribute, some of the investment income from those in work to pensioners.
+In addition, the pension funds are forced to reduce the conversion rate on non-mandatory retirement assets.
 As a result, companies with high wage levels and generous pension fund benefits co-finance other companies that have low wage levels and offer only minimum benefits to their insured.

 The problem with redistribution is that the money does not stay where it belongs

 Because we are all living longer, pensioners’ retirement savings capital must last longer and longer.
-In addition, the number of pensioners compared to active insured is also increasing.
-The retirement savings capital pot must therefore be sufficient for more and more people over an ever longer period of time.
-The current conversion rates are too high because they assume a shorter life expectancy.
+In addition, the number of pensioners compared to those in gainful employment is also increasing.
+The current conversion rates are too high because they assume a shorter life expectancy and higher investment income.
 This creates a funding gap.
-In order to plug this gap, today's working population will have to forgo part of the returns on their retirement savings capital for the benefit of those claiming a pension – this leads to unintentional redistribution.
+In order to plug this gap, today's working population will have to forgo part of the returns on their retirement savings capital for the benefit of pensioners – this leads to unintentional redistribution.

 In order to ensure that today's working people, and above all our children, can also rely on the second pillar, it must be modernized in a sustainable manner.